Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 while getting this message at line (3): `Info: While expanding macro 'macro1' here...` The ` mechanism for looking up outer variables only works one level up.

 Line (5) shows that a macro can have parameters, just like any proc.
-This is a way to avoid the ` syntax.
+This is a way to avoid the backtick syntax.
 `macro2` defined in line (6) refers to two outer variables b and c.
 In this case it returns 1, but just before leaving the macro, it prints something by using the `defer` keyword in line (6A).
 But notice what happens when we use `defer in line (6B): because of the ` the defer now takes the scope of the caller (main() in this case) as its scope, and prints its message just before main() ending (see the attached complete output in both cases).
 `macro3` shows _inner_ or _nested_ macros: a macro can contain and call macros defined inside itself.
 `factorial` is an example of a recursive macro; #if needs to be used here, else you get the following `Error: Too many nested macro expansions.
 (The limit is 1000.)`